jcperezbanuchi/simon-game/README.md

 # Simon Game
 A browser-based version of the classic 80s hand-held memory game.
-Remember the sequence of lights and sounds, and see if you can achieve victory with a score of 20.
+Remember the sequence of lights and sounds, and see if you can finish all 20 rounds to win!

 # Demo
 Demo app here: